theLongLab/Transmission_Analyzer/readme.md

 clusterGen is used to visualize the transmission clusters.
 It is an acyclic graph that represents the P2P transmission relationships.
 For instance which patient infected whom and graphically view the direction of the transmission.
 It can be used to view the sampled and non-sampled patients in different colours.

 Two txt files should be created for clusterGen.
-They are as follows
+They are as follows:
  - The first file contains the nodes
   - The node files contains two columns the Patient ID and the Sampled column.
   - 1 is used to refer to sampled patients and 0 to unsampled or predicted patients.